 A representative may appeal a ruling of the Chair.
 The appeal shall be put to a vote immediately, and the chair's ruling shall stand unless overruled by a two-thirds majority of members present and voting.

 Exceptions: rulings under P-6 and P-24 are not subject to appeal.
-The decision of the Chair on whether or not a motion is dilatory may be overruled by a simple majority.

 Dilatory